 Four man scuba team rises!

-A crack underwater investigative team comes out of the icy depths of Poverty Bay, Puget Sound, Washington, with a sealed crate bearing mysterious markings.
+In 2017, a crack underwater team emerges from the icy depths of Poverty Bay with a sealed crate bearing mysterious markings.

 EKE Pictures (derived from the initials of Edmiston-Kepler) is an ongoing, twenty-year collaboration between independent film producers Victor Kepler and Steve Edmiston.

 Feature film titles produced by EKE include Crimes of the Past (2010, MarVista, starring David Rasche, Elizabeth Rohm, and Eric Roberts, premiere on Lifetime); A Relative Thing (2005, distributed by Official Best of Fest, Gaiam's Spiritual Cinema Circle); Farewell to Harry (2002, distributed by Porchlight Entertainment); The Periphery Project, Vol. I (2016 IndieFlix).